 - charity events;

-- leadership opportunities – school council, sports leaders.
+- leadership opportunities – student council, sports leaders.